 Customs Compliance, Trade Legislation and Administrative Review

-With the consolidation over a decade ago of Customs and other international trade agencies into the Department of Homeland Security, companies engaged in cross-border trade must heed the customs and related supply chain and border security laws and initiatives.
+With the consolidation over a decade ago of the U.S. Customs Service and other international trade agencies into the Department of Homeland Security, companies engaged in cross-border trade must heed the ever-evolving customs and related supply chain and border security laws and initiatives.
 Akin Gump lawyers (i) advise clients on compliance obligations under existing mandates (e.g., the Customs-Trade Partnership Against Terrorism or C-TPAT, advance manifest requirements, importer security filings and food safety) and the impact of new mandates and (ii) advocate for client concerns during the often-hurried policymaking sessions that lead to such new regulations.
 At every stage of the legislative process, from preparing testimony for congressional hearings to the drafting of legislation to lobbying elected officials, Akin Gump brings to bear a collaborative approach, linking attorneys in its trade and policy practices.
 Such coordination benefits our clients through increased impact on customs and import controls laws and public policy.

 As part of the firm’s advocacy, our attorneys are not only active in promoting certain legislative efforts but also vigorous in their contact with government agencies, requesting binding rulings and internal advice and protesting liquidated entries.
 Through such efforts, we take advantage of critical opportunities to pursue administrative review, including obtaining significant savings in duties, fees and taxes for our clients.

 Businesses often overlook the fundamental importance of accurate tariff classification and appraisement as sources of potential duty savings and necessary compliance for imported products.
 These are the “nuts and bolts” of any sophisticated customs and import controls practice, and our lawyers are well versed in this complex body of law to maximize duty savings and minimize customs penalties.